 Amogla Camp is closed to the public for the foreseeable future

-This year (2005) my parents have decided is the last year of regular operation for Amogla camp.
+2005 was the last year of regular operation for Amogla camp.

 actively operating the camp.